Ralitsa-Vuntsova/part-time-jobs/README.md

 ### Setup:

+Firstly, add values to the following variables in your .env file:
+- PTJ_DB_NAME - name for you local DB
+- PTJ_JWT_SECRET - generate random JTW secret

+Then create a database in MongoDB Compass with the name you provided for PTJ_DB_NAME.

-Firstly, install all npm packages:
+Secondly, install all npm packages:

 ```
 npm install